landonbass/PowerShell/README.md

 ##set-sppeoplepicker
 sets people picker properties to limit lookup

+##verify-loopbackcheck
+verifies that loopback has been disabled through the registry

 ##verify-spfeaturescope
 checks for features that do not have a scope specified. i have seen this occur numerous times with custom features, which can cause orphaned items in the config db and/or filesystem